Doowybbob/MobileRemote/README.md

 of a mouse and keyboard.

 ##### Client
-There are two versions of the client that can be run, a desktop client can be found in the desktop/MobileRemote/src directory.
-This is a command line interface that the user can use to send commands to the server.
-This is good for testing the server functionality.
+There are two versions of the client that can be run, an android application and a desktop commandline interface.

 The main client would be the android application.
 It allows a user to move the mouse using a phone's touchscreen as a track pad.
 Make left and right clicks and send text to be typed on the host computer.
+The client will handle these gestures and inputs and send them as commands to the server.
 This client can be found in android/MobileRemote/src.

+The desktop client can be found in the desktop/MobileRemote/src directory.
+This is a command line interface that the user can use to manually send commands to the server.
+This client is really just for testing the server functionality and debugging.